 As the “-ism” suggests, it is not a scientific subject but an ideology.
 Ideologies are ways of organizing large swaths of life and experience under a set of shared but unexamined assumptions.

-This could not describe ideologies themselves more perfectly: a way of “organizing large swaths of life and experience under a set of shared but unexamined assumptions.”
+This could not describe ideologies themselves more perfectly: as a way of “organizing large swaths of life and experience under a set of shared but unexamined assumptions.”
 And this is exactly what Objectivism, an undoubted “-ism,” is.
-I will be discussing in this book the major unexamined assumption in Objectivism: that natural emotions have no meaningful role in life.
+I will be discussing in this book what I identify as the major unexamined assumption in Objectivism: that natural emotions have no meaningful role in life.
 This is the unchecked premise of Objectivism, accepted as a near initiation rite before proceeding on to the rest of the philosophy.

 I will, as such, be discussing emotions at length in this book.
 I will give some brief overviews of my challenge in this Preface, and then I will be backing up my assertions extensively, with quotes, in the rest of the book.
 If you at the outset decide that taking such a deep dive into emotions in and of itself makes me “emotional,” “irrational,” or “without any facts,” or that what Rand said is already obviously true or unworthy of checking, I’m asking you to leave.
 If you think that maybe this stuff matters, it’s for you that I write.